zyferlink/coffee-lab-reactnative-app/README.md

 </h1>

-## Stage 12: Implement Favorite Screen
+## Stage 13: Implement Payment Screen
 **Log:** January 23, 2025

-This stage focuses on creating and integrating the `FavoriteScreen` with all necessary components and functionality.
+This stage focuses on setting up the `PaymentScreen` along with its associated components and functionalities.